nbcarroll/Data-Science-Projects/README.md

 ## Academic Projects

 ### <a href='https://github.com/nbcarroll/Data-Science-Projects/blob/main/Carroll%2C%20Debnath%2C%20Geethasree%20K%20N%2C%20Majumder%20-%20%20Final%20Paper%20(Capstone).pdf'>Capstone: Predicting Elevated Cancer Rates Near Washington State Industrial Facilities</a>
 In this project our group focused on predicting if a county has an elevated cancer rate as indicated by data provided by Toxic Release Inventory on Washington State Industrial Facilities.
-Our research uses various machine learning models which could be implemented by the government environmental or health departments.
+Our research uses various machine learning models which could be implemented by the EPA, as well as non-governmental organizations.
 We explained which models performed better than others and the reasoning behind that.
 Out of all models Random Forest, Gradient
 Boosting, Neural Network w/ Grid Search performed best.
 Additionally, we discussed some potential applications and limitations of our research.

 ### Airport / Airline Choice Analysis and Modeling